- What is OSHC?

 - was immediately before being granted the bridging visa, the holder of a student visa.

-The Department of Immigration and Citizenship requires overseas students to maintain OSHC for the duration of time they are in Australia.
+The Department of Immigration and Border Protection requires overseas students to maintain OSHC for the duration of time they are in Australia.
 For further information please visit the Department of Immigration & Border Protection website.

 Who doesn't have to take out OSHC?Belgian, Norwegian and some Swedish students are not required to purchase OSHC as part of their visa requirements.